Pavement parking could be BANNED following consultation

-The House of Commons Transport Committee has called for a nationwide ban on pavement parking to prevent pedestrians from being put in danger.
+This follows a 2019 report from the House of Commons transport committee calling for a nationwide ban to prevent pedestrians from being put in danger.

-The move would follow the Department for Transport (Scotland) announcing its intention to ban pavement parking and double parking in 2018.
+The move follows the department for transport (Scotland) announcing its intention to ban pavement parking and double parking in 2018.
 In London it has been illegal to park on the kerb since the 1970s.

 While it might seem an inconvenience for most pedestrians, pavement parking poses a threat to wheelchair users, those pushing prams, driving mobility scooters and people who suffer from sight problems.
-The report found that these vulnerable road users are “disproportionately affected” as it puts them in added danger of oncoming traffic or slip hazards.
+The initial report from the transport committee found that these vulnerable road users are “disproportionately affected” as it puts them in added danger of oncoming traffic or slip hazards.

-Furthermore, the Select Committee says pavement parking can be viewed as a source of social isolation and loneliness, as it can physically prevent vulnerable road users from even leaving their home.
+Furthermore, the select committee found that pavement parking can be viewed as a source of social isolation and loneliness, as it can physically prevent vulnerable road users from even leaving their home.

-While the report calls on the government to legislate for a nationwide ban on pavement parking across England, it also calls on the Secretary of State for Transport to make secondary legislation which sets out exemptions that local authorities can make from a nationwide ban.
+While the initial report called on the government to legislate for a nationwide ban on pavement parking across England, it also called on the secretary of state for transport to make secondary legislation which sets out exemptions that local authorities can make from a nationwide ban.
 This could include being allowed to park on the pavement on narrow streets to allow emergency services access.

 The chair of the transport committee, Huw Merriman MP, said: “I am pleased the government has taken on board the previous committee’s concerns about the very real difficulties presented by pavement parking and our proposed solutions.